-Dual-Access model only: How do you want Private Mode to work?
-If you don't want Private Mode-in which either user station can temporarily "lock out" the other-to be enabled, set position 1 of DIP-switch SW1 in the Remote Unit to ON.
-If you want to lengthen the inactivity timeout for automatic Local/Remote switching to 15 seconds, set position 2 to OFF.
-If you want automatic switching to be triggered by mouse activity as well as keyboard activity, set position 3 to OFF.
+Dual-Access model only: If you don't want the remote monitor to be blanked in Private Mode, set Position 1 of DIP-switch SW1 in the Remote Unit to ON.
+If you want to lengthen the inactivity timeout for automatic Local/Remote switching to 15 seconds, set Position 2 to OFF.
+If you want automatic switching to be triggered by mouse activity as well as keyboard activity, set Position 3 to OFF.

-To get at the internal controls, open the extender while it is powered off-taking all reasonable precautions against static electricity-by unscrewing the four screws on its case and lifting off the top half of the case.
+To get at the internal controls, open the Extender Unit while it is powered off-taking all reasonable precautions against static electricity-by unscrewing the four screws on its case and lifting off the top half of the case.
 For more information, refer to Chapter 5.

-To install your extender system, refer to the illustration below (a Dual-Access model is shown).
-Use the included extension cables to attach the CPU to the Local Unit; plug the remote keyboard, monitor, and mouse directly into the Remote Unit; and (on the Dual-Access model) plug the local keyboard, monitor, and mouse directly into the Local Unit.
-Connect the Local and Remote Units with straight-pinned four-pair CAT5 cable (not included).
+To install your Extender system, refer to the illustration below (a Dual-Access model is shown).
+Use the included extension cables to attach the CPU to the Local Unit; plug the remote keyboard, monitor, mouse, and serial device directly into the Remote Unit; and (on the Dual-Access model) plug the local keyboard, monitor, and mouse directly into the Local Unit.
+Connect the Local and Remote Units with straight-pinned four-pair CAT5 cable.
 Power the Remote Unit with its included power supply.
 For more information, refer to Chapter 6.